SAP-samples/teched2025-AD161/README.md

 The exercise is divided in five parts.
 In the Preparation section you prepare the _cds toolkit_ and set up the local workspace.
 In exercise 1 you will create CAP app "xflights" that serves flight master data.
-In exercise 2 you will create CAP app "xtravels" that consumes the masterdata from "xflights".
+In exercise 2 you will create CAP app "xtravels" that consumes the master data from "xflights".
 In exercise 3 you will import an S/4 Data Product to the "xtravels" app and run the app locally in mock mode.
 In exercise 4 you will deploy the database model of "xtravels" to a HANA Cloud, connect the imported Data Product entities with virtual tables in the prepared schema (and thus to a BDC tenant) and run the app in hybrid mode.